Peru Congress votes down new bid to advance elections

 The proposal by the Free Peru party was rejected with 75 votes against and only 48 in favor, with one abstention.

-The vote Wednesday on a proposal to advance elections to October 2023, without the consitutional convention referendum, had been backed by President Dina Boluarte.
+The vote Wednesday on a proposal to advance elections to October 2023, without the constitutional convention referendum, had been backed by President Dina Boluarte.

 The president's office said on Twitter it regretted the vote Wednesday and vowed to immediately present another bill to hold general elections this year.